Seattle Landlord Tenant Law

 A Seattle landlord may not evict a tenant during the school year if the household has a minor child or student enrolled through the 12th grade or an educator.
 Note that “school” and “educator” are broadly defined and include more than just K-12 schools and teachers.

-While the Washington state-wide just cause eviction law and Settle just cause eviction law overlap they also differ in many ways.
+While the Washington state-wide just cause eviction law and the Seattle just cause eviction law overlap, they also differ in many ways.
 It is important to understand that a landlord must comply with all laws–federal, state, and local.

 Seattle Screening and Rent Increases